AMaster124/VolumeListener/README.md

 2. Click the app target.
 3. Select the Capabilities tab.
 4. Turn the Background Modes switch on.
-5. Check the options: Location updates, Background fetch, Background processing
+5. Check the options: Audio, AirPlay, and Picture in Picture

 ## Usage